-The Board of Trustees has overall responsibility for the effective operation of this policy but has delegated day-to-day responsibility for overseeing its implementation to the Head of Centre and Senior Leadership Team.
+The Local Governing Body has overall responsibility for the effective operation of this policy but has delegated day-to-day responsibility for overseeing its implementation to the Head of Centre and Senior Leadership Team.

-All managers have a specific responsibility to operate within the boundaries of this policy, ensure that all staff understand the standards of behaviour expected of them and to take action when behaviour falls below its requirements.
+All managers have a specific responsibility to operate within the boundaries of this policy, to ensure that all staff understand the standards of behaviour expected of them and to act when behaviour falls below its requirements.

-Staff should disclose any instances of harassment or bullying of which they become aware to the Head of Centre.
+Staff should disclose any instances of harassment or bullying of which they become aware to the Head of Centre or a member of the Senior Leadership Team.